PatzEdi/ml_stat_linear_regression/README.md

 # **Machine Learning and Statistical Linear Regression Analysis**

 ## Description
 This project is more of a study to understand the relationship between simple statistics and machine learning.
-The main goal is to implement a simple linear regression model using the least squares method and compare the results using PyTorch and its MSESquaredLoss function in an attempt to find similar lines of best fit.
+The main goal is to implement a simple linear regression model using the least squares method and compare the results using both numpy and PyTorch (read note below for more info) and the MSE loss function in an attempt to find similar lines of best fit.

+> [!NOTE]
+> 1. There are two directories under 'src'.
+One is for the numpy/scratch implementation of the linear regression model, and the other is for the PyTorch implementation.
+The two directories have a very similar data.py file, but one uses numpy and the other uses PyTorch to generate synthetic data (this was a choice to practice using both libraries).
+> 2. The two numpy and PyTorch implementations cover the same concept.
+The only real difference is that the numpy version deals with **scalars** rather than **tensors**, which is what PyTorch uses.
+> 3. So, the results are practically identical between the two.
+When referring to e.g. the 'inference.py' file, the two methods are interchangeable.

 ## Project/Study Details
 ### **Data**
-The project has a data.py file that generates synthetic data based on a given slope and intercept.
-It creates a dataset composed of explanatory and response variables.
+The data.py file generates synthetic data based on a given slope and intercept.
+It creates a data set composed of explanatory and response variables.

 You can run the data.py file to see the generated data.
 The data is plotted using matplotlib, of course.